-Supervisors of clinical experiences must hold a current ASHA Certificate of Clinical Competence in the appropriate area of practice during the time of supervision.
-The supervised activities must be within the ASHA Scope of Practice in Speech-Language Pathology to count toward certification.
+Clinical educators of clinical experiences must hold current ASHA certification in the appropriate area of practice during the time of supervision.
+The supervised activities must be within the ASHAScope of Practice in Speech-Language Pathology in order to count toward the student's ASHA certification requirements.